gouravkumar17/RoleQ/README.md

-# 🧾 Job Application Tracker
+# 🧾 RoleQ

-A web-based Job Application Tracking System that helps users manage and organize job applications efficiently.
+**RoleQ** is a web-based Job Role Management and Application Tracking System that helps users manage and organize job applications efficiently.
 Built with **React**, **Node.js**, **Express**, and **MongoDB**, it provides a clean and user-friendly interface for tracking application progress, managing user profiles, and storing job-related data securely.

 ## 🌟 Features